mohammadijoo/ODE_PDE_Java/README.md

   <li>Because the project is Maven-based, most users simply run via Maven and inspect outputs in <code>output/</code>.</li>
 </ul>

-If you specifically want the Visual Studio 2022 IDE workflow, you can still use it as an editor/terminal host, but compilation/execution will be via Maven commands (Java is not a native first-class project type in Visual Studio 2022).

 ---

 ### macOS (Homebrew)